stoermelder/vcvrack-packone/docs/siren/Siren.md

 **Crossfade duration** — the slider below **Generate crossfade loop** in the context menu sets the blend length in seconds (default 6s, range 0.01–60s).
 Longer crossfades produce a smoother join at the cost of shortening the output slightly.

 **Dragging from loop preview mode** drops the loop-processed file.
-SIREN writes a new WAV alongside the source (or in the custom output folder, if set) and hands that file to the receiving module — the same crossfade that you heard during preview is baked in.
+SIREN writes a new WAV to the destination selected under **Folder for converted/trimmed files** (next to the source by default) and hands that file to the receiving module — the same crossfade that you heard during preview is baked in.

 ### Repitch